One of you mentioned in a comment about your pain due to trigeminal neuralgia. You wrote down a link for me to read.

 One was a muscle relaxant from my ankle doctor from last spring when I sprained it.
 The other was Gabapentin.
 I had scrawled across the bottle: “for trigeminal neuralgia.”

-After I took a second pill before I went to bed last night, the facial pain began to let up.
+After I took a second pill before I went to bed last night, the facial pain began to let up a little.
 I knew then to keep taking it.

 I read this online here: Many people with trigeminal neuralgia avoid the dentist, not due to anxiety about their teeth but in fear of the pain that might result.
 The trigeminal nerve transmits signals to the brain from inside the mouth, and a simple teeth cleaning can cause excruciating pain.